Grants and scholarships are a form of gift aid, which means that they do not need to be paid back.

 A scholarship is a form of financial assistance that does not require repayment or employment, and which is usually offered to students who show potential for distinction, or who possess certain characteristics important to the scholarship provider (such as religious beliefs, hobbies, ethnicity, etc.).

-A grant is a form of aid that does not need to be paid back, and is typically based on need.
+A grant is a form of aid that does not need to be paid back and is typically based on need.
 Need-based grants require students to file the Free Application for Federal Student Aid (FAFSA) to determine if they qualify.

 Scholarships for Incoming Students

 Carthage administers an aggressive merit scholarship program.
 These awards are made at the time of admission without regard to financial need.
 Several of these scholarships are competitive and require a special application, while others are awarded automatically.
-They are based upon demonstrated academic achievement to date and potential to succeed.
+They are based upon demonstrated academic achievement to date and the potential to succeed.
 Available for up to four years of continuous, full-time undergraduate enrollment, each requires maintenance of a minimum cumulative GPA at the end of each spring semester.

 Learn more about Carthage’s merit scholarships for incoming students